rakowskamr/fMRI_VBM_analysis/README.md

   * Sex is always specified as a covariate of no interest to control for differences between males and females.
 - VBM_TPM_0.5thresholded_masks - a folder with SPM12 tissue probability maps of GM and WM, thresholded at 50% probability and used in the analyses of the relevant tissue

+**3. Datapoints.m**
-3. Datapoints.m - extracts individual datapoints to check for outliers
+- extracts individual datapoints to check for outliers

+**4. ROImasks**
-4. ROImasks - contains a mask for each of the pre-defined anatomical ROIs
+- contains a mask for each of the pre-defined anatomical ROIs

-# Requirements
+## Requirements
 The pipeline requires MATLAB with SPM12 toolbox (https://www.fil.ion.ucl.ac.uk/spm/) to run.
 Use MicroGL (https://www.nitrc.org/projects/mricrogl) to display the results.

-# Authors and contributors
+## Authors and contributors
 * Martyna Rakowska

-# Relevant methods section from Rakowska et al. (2022)
+## Relevant methods section from Rakowska et al. (2022)[^2]

-* Section 5.7.3.1 FMRI
+* Section *5.7.3.1 FMRI*
-* Section 5.7.3.2 VBM
+* Section *5.7.3.2 VBM*
-* Section 5.7.4.3 MRI Data (statistical analysis)
+* Section *5.7.4.3 MRI Data* (statistical analysis)

-# References
+### References
-* Rakowska, M., Bagrowska, P., Lazari, A., Navarrete, M., Abdellahi, M. E., Johansen-Berg, H., & Lewis, P. A. (2022).
+[^2]: Rakowska, M., Bagrowska, P., Lazari, A., Navarrete, M., Abdellahi, M. E., Johansen-Berg, H., & Lewis, P. A. (2022).
 Cueing motor memory reactivation during NREM sleep engenders learning-related changes in precuneus and sensorimotor structures. bioRxiv.
-* Maldjian, J. A., Laurienti, P. J., Kraft, R. A., & Burdette, J. H. (2003).
+[^1]: Maldjian, J. A., Laurienti, P. J., Kraft, R. A., & Burdette, J. H. (2003).
 An automated method for neuroanatomic and cytoarchitectonic atlas-based interrogation of fMRI data sets.
 Neuroimage, 19(3), 1233-1239.